 The University responds promptly and equitably to allegations of discrimination, harassment, and retaliation.
 It promptly conducts investigations and takes appropriate action, including disciplinary action, against individuals found to have violated its policies, as well as provides appropriate remedies to complainants and the campus community.
 The University is committed to taking prompt action to end a hostile environment if one has been created, prevent its recurrence, and remedy the effects of any hostile environment on affected members of the campus community.

-For complete details on the University's policies, procedures, and practices which relate to diversity and inclusion please visit https://diversity.pitt.edu/affirmative-action/policies-procedures-and-practices.
+For complete details on the University's policies, procedures, and practices which relate to diversity and inclusion please visit the Office for Equity, Diversity, and Inclusion.

 Diversity Statement